mharen/mharen.github.io/blog/2005/2005-10-pirate-updates.md

 So we've basically got a two yearold on our hands.
 He eats everything and only runs into places you don't want him to be :).

 On a final note...a cool thing about dogs is that no matter how long you are absent (even a few minutes), they go NUTS when they see you.
-They <strong>cannot wait</strong> to see you.
+They **cannot wait** to see you.
 That's a great feeling.

 Maybe later I will fill you in on his invisible fence...with holes. :(